vahtras/moltools/README.md

 #Welcome to moltools!

 	Code purpose: Wrap DALTON LoProp calculation into convinient functions callable by the Molecule instance using IPython or python scripts.

 ## Current features:

 	Features include obtaining LoProp properties for solvent molecules/ligands or for proteins and polymers that are covalently bonded via the MFCC procedure.

-	By integrating with the particles module, applequist equations are directly solvable for a system of classical molecules using damped charges/ dipole-moments directly from QM-obtainable properties.
+	By integrating with the particles module, applequist equations are directly solvable for a system of classical molecules using damped charges/dipole-moments 	directly from QM-obtainable properties.

 	For localized Beta, this requires the latest development source of DALTON installed.

 ## Installation: